 I know this because God is the force that binds you two together.”

 When two hearts join together with God—determined to love and serve each other and determined to impact their corner of the world—that’s powerful stuff.

 English writer and philosopher G. K. Chesterton put it this way: “It may be conceded to the mathematicians that four is twice two.
 But two is not twice one; two is two thousand times one.”

 What if we asked God to make our marriages and families strong and powerful—not for the sake of having power, but for the sake of partnering in making a difference while we still have time on this wildly spinning globe?

-You’ll love this podcast episode from This Grit and Grace Life: From Widow To Wife, Julie’s Getting Married – 145
+For more on relationships and second chances, check out this podcast episode from This Grit and Grace Life: From Widow To Wife, Julie’s Getting Married – 145